owasp-noir/noir/README.md

-# pumkin (pumpkin? no! pumkin.)
+# Noir
-🎃 Discover all API and web page in the source code
+Discover all API and web page in the source code